191 Ryders Lane

 David P. Redlawsk

-Professor of Political Science, Rutgers University; Director, Eagleton Center for Public Interest Polling, Eagleton Institute of Politics, Rutgers University.
+Professor of Political Science; Director, Eagleton Center for Public Interest Polling, Eagleton Institute of Politics, Rutgers University.
 Ph.D., Rutgers University, M.B.A., Vanderbilt University, B.A. from Duke University

-Redlawsk currently serves as co-editor of the journal Political Psychology.
-He is also past-chair of the Political Psychology Organized Section of the American Political Science Association.
+Redlawsk is a past co-editor of the journal Political Psychology. and also past-chair of the Political Psychology Organized Section of the American Political Science Association.
 Redlawsk is also interested in civic engagement and service-learning pedagogies.
-He is editor (with Tom Rice) of Civic Service: Service-Learning with State and Local Government Partners, published in 2009 by Jossey-Bass, which highlights a number of exemplary service-learning projects across institutions and disciplines, that partner with local or state government.
+Along these lines, he is editor (with Tom Rice) of Civic Service: Service-Learning with State and Local Government Partners, published in 2009 by Jossey-Bass, which highlights a number of exemplary service-learning projects across institutions and disciplines, that partner with local or state government.
 Redlawsk teaches courses including Survey Research, Voting Behavior, Political Psychology, Decision Making, and Experimental Methods.